EdoardoGruppi/AMLS_II_assignment20_21/Instructions.md

 ## Issues

 - If the device's GPU memory is not enough to run the code, it is possible to execute the training of each model inside a dedicated subprocess.
 Tensorflow then will release the part of GPU memory used by each subprocess as soon as it ends.
+- At the present (04/17/2021), all the functions implemented to download the datasets work fine.
+However, whenever some problems are encountered with the original links, please download the datasets from the following directory: [Datasets](https://drive.google.com/drive/u/1/folders/1ulU6A3lDZhzolb16oOe7YaplhmS1WqpD).

 ## Reference for the additional test datasets